 Serving South Florida and the World

-The Junior Orange Bowl serves the South Florida community and the youth of the world by providing wholesome, competitive, and multicultural experiences.
+The Junior Orange Bowl serves the South Florida community and the youth of the world by providing competitive, academic and multicultural experiences

 Founded in 1948 with the inaugural Junior Orange Bowl Parade through downtown Coral Gables, our organization has expanded its vision to host competitive athletic, academic and cultural arts events in a culturally rich, diverse and safe environment.
 Over the years, the Junior Orange Bowl has been serving the South Florida community and the youth of the world by hosting a premier international youth festival, which includes basketball, golf, tennis, creative writing and events specifically designed for physically challenged boys and girls.